nebulak/PrivateCircle/README.md

 # PrivateCircle
+**This software has been created at Battlehack Berlin 2015 in 24 hours.
+So, there might be dragons.**

+**It is not maintained, but might be a good reference for the following topics:**

+  * JavaScript:
+    * Usage of OpenPGP.js for key generation, encryption and decryption.
+    * Usage of the crypto.js library
+    * Writing a JavaScript-client for a RESTful API

+  * PHP:
+    * Writing a RESTful API with the Slim framework.

+# Old Description for presentation at BattleHack
 Private Circle makes it easy to communicate end-to-end encrypted in a small group of people.
 Setup your own private circle and invite the people you need to securely communicate with.

 **Please note that this software is experimental.**

-The first alpha version of this software has been created at Battlehack Berlin 2015.

-## TODOs:
-  * ~~Refactor Code~~
-  * Refactor GUI-Code
-  * Check key generation and login
-  * Make better install script
-  * Allow recieving and sending messages to remote servers
-  * Integrate encrypted online conferences
-  * Create install script